monal-im/monal-im.org/content/post/00013-nlnet-funding2.md

 Our current chat UI is still UIKit-based and it's hard to improve it or fix some UI glitches.
 We want to rewrite and modernize the whole chat UI using SwiftUI.
-This will not only simplify maintenance a lot and allow us to fix these UI glitches, but also enable us to implement modern XMPP features like message reactions, message styling, message replies or mentions (see Appendix I for a full list of XEPs).
+This will not only simplify maintenance a lot and allow us to fix these UI glitches, but also enable us to implement modern XMPP features like message reactions, message styling, message replies or mentions.
 - **UI work: Implement Message Reactions, Rich Replies and Stickers:**
 Implement UI and backend for message reactions (XEP-0444), rich replies (XEP-0461) and Stickers, once the chat UI is ported to SwiftUI